 The opening of the Veterans Memorial Bridge compliments the completed Route 24 exit 8B project.
 That $50 million infrastructure investment created direct highway access to the newly established SouthCoast Life Sciences and Technology Park in Fall River.
 Another important upgrade is that once dormant CSX railway lines running along the waterfront are now active as commercial freight moved by Mass Coastal Rail is transported daily to and from Fall River.
 The commercial rail infrastructure is currently being upgraded and expanded for higher speeds.
 These investments (made with both private and public funds) lay the foundation for tourism and commuter rail services to Fall River.

 Over the past decade industry has also rediscovered the Taunton River for niche short sea shipping operations at the Stateline Pier facility.
 High speed ferry service from Fall River to Newport and Block Island is another new feature available at the Stateline Pier.
-An additional opportunity during the summer months of 2015 will be visitations by passengers on cruise vessels serviced by American Cruise Lines as part of a scenic New England cities voyage.

 The bottom line is that Fall River is an economic hub in Bristol County.